-BPQ's Big Hearts Charity efforts are open to all BPQ members.
-Join us by making quilts for donation and/or attending optional workshops announced in the BPQ newsletter.
+BPQ's Charity Team is open to all members.
+Join us by making quilts for donation and/or attending workshops and meetings announced in the BPQ newsletter.
 Quilt kits provided to members are made possible through fabric donations from guild members and the community.

 BPQ's Big Hearts Charity does accept and appreciate fabric donations.
 We can be reached at firstname.lastname@example.org.